 Understanding the procedures

-With Follicular Unit Transplants (FUT) the healthy hair follicles are removed in small strips from the donor area, then divided into individual hair grafts that are inserted into the affected area.
+With FUT hair transplants the healthy hair follicles are removed in small strips from the donor area, then divided into individual hair grafts that are inserted into the affected area.
 This procedure is slightly more invasive, therefore the recovery and healing time may be longer and there will be minor scarring.

-However, with Follicular Unit Excision (FUE), the surgeon will extract individual hair follicles that are then inserted into the affected area.
+However, with a FUE hair transplant the surgeon will extract individual hair follicles that are then inserted into the affected area.
 This procedure leaves little to no scarring and has a faster healing time of 3-7 days.

 The pain gauge